John and Rebecca Moores Professor of Music

 Howard Pollack holds a Bachelor of Music degree in music history from the University of Michigan and a Master of Arts degree and Ph.D. in musicology from Cornell University.
 He has taught at the University of Houston since 1987.

-Pollack has published widely in the field of American music, including six books: Walter Piston (1982); Harvard Composers: Walter Piston and his Students, from Elliott Carter to Frederic Rzewski (1992); John Alden Carpenter: A Chicago Composer (1995); Aaron Copland: The Life and Work of an Uncommon Man (1999); George Gershwin: His Life and Work (2006); and soon-to-be released, Marc Blitzstein: His Life, His Work, His World (2012).
+Pollack has published widely in the field of American music, including six books: Walter Piston (1982); Harvard Composers: Walter Piston and his Students, from Elliott Carter to Frederic Rzewski (1992); John Alden Carpenter: A Chicago Composer (1995); Aaron Copland: The Life and Work of an Uncommon Man (1999); George Gershwin: His Life and Work (2006); and Marc Blitzstein: His Life, His Work, His World.
 He also co-edited German Literature and Music: An Aesthetic Fusion (1890-1989) (1992).

 Pollack's articles and reviews have appeared in numerous journals and encylopedias.
 He also has lectured at colleges and arts organizations in Argentina, Australia, Brazil, the Czech Republic, England, Germany, Mexico, and across the United States, and has appeared in film documentaries and on such American radio shows as Morning Edition, All Things Considered, the Voice of America, and Fresh Air as well as on British, Australian, and New Zealand radio.

-At the University of Houston, Pollack regularly teaches the final portion of the undergraduate music history survey, Music History III (1890-present), and the Doctoral Research Seminar as well as electives in 20th-century music, keyboard literature, film music, musical theater, and such special topics as Stravinsky, Ives, Prokofiev and Shostakovich, and the American symphony.
+At the University of Houston, Pollack annually teaches the final portion of the undergraduate music history survey, Music History III (1890-present), and the Doctoral Research Seminar.
+He also has given elective courses on keyboard literature, film music, Stravinsky, Ives, the Shostakovich String Quartets, the American symphony, American musical theater, and other special topics.